Who cares about organizing statistics and why should you get organized?

 32.5% of the people surveyed said the bedroom was where they needed the most help.
 The home office was second at 22.5%.

-Fill out our survey at the bottom of this page and participate in our organizing research!
+Fill out our survey below and participate in our organizing research!

 New!
 Comments